-Libraries Connected currently holds two government subcontracts for the delivery of assisted digital services to local communities.
+Libraries Connected currently holds a government subcontracts for the delivery of assisted digital services to local communities.
 We know that public libraries can support a wide range of local needs including those around information, literacy, employment and digital skills.

 We are a supplier on the Government Digital Training and Support Services (GDS) Framework, which allows us to tender for paid opportunities to provide assisted digital and digital inclusion services for the public via libraries.
 Our two services are:

 Library venues across England and in Scotland and Wales will provide local access to this service.
 Each location has been selected based on geographic spread and accessibility for customers.
-The scheme will go live in autumn 2018.

 Library staff will help people who have already completed their visa application online to scan and submit their documentation and biometric data.
 This means applicants won’t have to post off vital documents, like passports, and can complete their visa application locally.

-These contracts add to a growing portfolio of assisted digital services and information that libraries provide e.g:
+This contract is part of a growing portfolio of assisted digital services and information that libraries provide e.g: